-AO16.4 Development does not involve filling and excavation of, or material changes to, land required for a planned upgrade to busway transport infrastructure.
+AO16.4 Development does not involve filling and excavation of, or material changes to, land required

-AO16.5 Land is able to be reinstated to the pre-development condition at the completion of the use.
+Performance outcomes Acceptable outcomes for a planned upgrade to busway transport infrastructure.
+AND AO16.5 Land is able to be reinstated to the predevelopment condition at the completion of the use.

-Statutory note: Where a busway is co-located in the same transport corridor as a state-controlled road, development should instead comply with table 1.2.2 Environmental emissions of State code 1: Development in a state-controlled road environment.
+Note: Where a busway is co-located in the same transport corridor as a state-controlled road, development should instead comply with table 1.2.2 Environmental emissions of State code 1: Development in a state-controlled road environment.